ajay1130/ajay1130/README.md

 ## I'm a Developer !!

-- I have recently completed MCA
-- I have developed website , application & software
+- I am developer and i have developed website, application & software
 - I’m fast learner
+- Passionate in coding
 - 2021 Goals: Contribute more to Open Source projects

 <br />